BorklerCanCode/ex250307a/README.md

 1*1=1
 payload loaded and ready for launch? right
 1*1=1
-payload fired and no longer detectd? left
+payload fired and no longer detected? left
 0*0=0
-payload fired and no longer detectd? left
+payload fired and no longer detected? left
 0*0=0
 ...simulated failures of hard mount points in future version
 ```